Back and spine pain

 In this series:Lower back painSlipped discSpinal stenosisCauda equina syndromeThoracic back painBack pain in children

-Back pain is extremely common - so common that most of us will have back pain at some point; even children can get back pain.
+Back pain is extremely common; most of us will have back pain at some point.
+Children can get back pain but it is more common in adults.
 This leaflet gives some general information about the back and back pain.
 It will also direct you to pages with more detailed information on the different conditions that can cause back pain.

 In this article: